-The Morton Arboretum is located on ancestral homelands of the Council of Three Fires—Ojibwe, Odawa, and Potawatomi—and many other tribes that resided on or migrated through this land for generations, including the Illinois, Miami, Sauk, Fox, Kickapoo, and Dakota.
+The Morton Arboretum is located on ancestral homelands of the Council of Three Fires—the Ojibwe, Odawa, and Potawatomi—and many other tribes that resided on or migrated through this land for generations, including the Illinois, Miami, Sauk, Fox, Kickapoo, and Ho-Chunk.

 Many were forcibly removed to Kansas, along what became known as the Trail of Death, and later to Oklahoma, while others lived among the non-Indigenous settlements.
 Some continued on at Round Meadow Village into the 1840s.